 Knowing how to read the blood on your arrow after a successful shot on a deer can be the difference between a successful tracking and a deer that you never find.

-If you are new to bowhunting, the ability to read the blood on your arrow and then the knowledge it gives you of how long to wait and what to expect when tracking a deer is vital to a successful conclusion of a deer hunt.
+If you are new to bowhunting, the ability to read the blood on your arrow and then the knowledge it gives you of how long to wait and what to expect when tracking a deer's blood trail is vital to a successful conclusion of a deer hunt.

 A wounded deer doesn't always mean a dead deer, and knowing how to spot the difference will have bearings on your next decisions.